Families exploring Tuition Exchange Information

 Many schools require the Free Application for Federal Student Aid (FAFSA) to be submitted.
 The FAFSA form uses tax return data already on file.
 In other words, the FAFSA information is processed from prior-prior year tax returns.
 The FAFSA is now available for completion in October; virtually at the same time, the student is applying to college.

 The Tuition Exchange website provides a limited amount of information that is self-reported by the Tuition Exchange school.
 This information is available by clicking here.
 If you have specific questions, please visit directly with your student’s Admissions Counselor.

 The Tuition Exchange award is tuition OR the annual set rate.
 For 2023-24, the set rate is $41,000, and $42,000 for 2024-2025.
 Schools with tuition greater than the set rate have the option to provide $41,000*.
 The TE award can be made up of federal or state grants and institutional funds.
 Institutional funds can include academic, athletic, and need or merit grants.
 It is important for the family to ask questions of your Admissions Counselor for the best understanding of your financial aid award package.

 Thank you for exploring Tuition Exchange options.

-* It is your responsibility to ask your IMPORT TE Liaison Officer the value of the TE award at the Import school.
+* It is your responsibility to ask your IMPORT TE Liaison Officer about the value of the TE award at the Import school.
 TE provides flexibility to our member schools.
 Each school, with tuition less than the Annual Set Rate, is obligated to provide full tuition.
 Full tuition may include federal, state, and institutional grants and scholarships.
-Member schools with tuition greater than the Annual Set Rate are obligated to provide at least the Set-Rate.
+Member schools with tuition greater than the Annual Set Rate are obligated to provide at least the Set Rate.
 Some schools offer additional funding that may not equate to full tuition.
 TE is proud of all our members and their flexibility.